In this guide we’re sharing the best things to do in Acadia National Park, plus where to stay, itinerary options, and more!

 In fact, in our 2021 recap video, we both agreed that Acadia National Park was one of our favorite national parks that we visited throughout the year (and we visited 14 total)!
 During our time in the park we tried to squeeze in as much as possible and every single hike, view, and activity completely exceeded our expectations.

-And in this guide we’re sharing everything you need to know to visit Acadia National Park for yourself, including when to visit, where to stay, tips for the park, things to do, and itinerary options.
+And in this guide we’re sharing the best things to do in Acadia National Park, plus everything else you need to know before you go including when to visit, where to stay, tips, and itinerary options.
 We hope that you have as much fun experiencing all of the park’s scenery and unique things to do as much as we did!

 Looking for more things to do in Acadia National Park and in Maine?

 - Our Favorite Hikes in Acadia National Park

 - How to see the sunrise at Cadillac Mountain in Acadia National Park

 - Hiking the Precipice Trail at Acadia National Park

 - How to backpack the Cutler Coast in Maine

 - The BEST things to do in Portland, Maine

 - 12 Day New England Fall Road Trip Itinerary